 Foreign workers are employed under the same working conditions as locals, although there may be some varying conditions depending on the employee category.

-Contracts must meet local standards and be drafted in the French language.
+Employment contracts must meet local standards and be drafted in the French language.
 The minimum for full-time working hours per week is 35 and the maximum is 48.

 For citizens within the EU/EEA or Switzerland, it is legal to work in France without a work permit.
 For others, a work permit must be granted prior to any visa or stay document.
 The procedure must be organised by an employer.